piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 3.3 =
+* WordPress 4.0 and WooCommerce 2.2 compatibility
+* Fix an issue where the print buttons were hidden after the update

 = 3.2.3 =
 * WordPress 4.0 and WooCommerce 2.2 compatibility
 * Template: Improved the CSS to generate less blank pages